rajmukherjee207/Opencart_Testing_POM/README.md

-# OpenCart Testing POM

-This repository contains test automation scripts for OpenCart using the Page Object Model (POM) design pattern.
-The tests are implemented using Selenium WebDriver.
+# Automated Account Registration Test
+Overview

+This project contains an automated test suite for account registration on an e-commerce website using Selenium WebDriver and TestNG.
+It demonstrates the use of page object model design patterns and utility methods for generating random data.
 ## Prerequisites

 Before running the tests, ensure you have the following installed: